bitcoinerlab/descriptors/README.md

 This will generate the API documentation in the docs/ directory.
 Open the index.html file located in the docs/ directory to view the documentation.

 Please note that not all the functions have been fully documented yet.
 However, you can easily understand their usage by reading the source code or by checking the integration tests or playgrounds.
+TODO: Add links to the guides and refer to them as a way to learn.

 ## Authors and Contributors